johnssproul/RepeatProfiler/README.md

 ```sh
 docker exec <container ID> ./repeatprof
 ```

-For a list useful commands for running RepeatProfiler see the RepeatProfiler website.
+For more information about how to use RepeatProfiler with Docker see the [repeatprof repository] on Docker hub.

 #### Manual Installation
 As an alternative to homebrew you can download [.zip] of the latest program version and install the dependencies separately.